S20

 That means that the company did not have sufficient funds to service their interest obligations.
 Still, the company kept raising funds from the markets.
 All these funds were short-term funds basically to see the day has gone off or passed.
 The management was doing time pass all these days.
 The regulators were sleeping.
 The Government thought that the investors like LIC, SBI are taking care of IL&FS.
 LIC, SBI and other foreign investors were thinking that the management was very much able and worthy.
 Credit rating agencies were giving AAA rating blindly.
 Lenders took money from public and loaned to IL&FS thinking it is backed by the Government and anyways AAA.
 But it was written on the wall that IL&FS is not functioning well.
 And the worst came true.
 The institution of this size, scale and reputation are staring at bankruptcy.

 Friends, these are the easy tools to analyse the company’s accounting records.
-Anyone, who wants to understand such topics in detail may contact us at [email protected]. or visit our website.
+Anyone, who wants to understand such topics in detail may contact us at info@s20.in. or visit our website.
 We are proud to be known as the best accounting training institute in Ahmedabad.
 All the best.

 New Batch Starting for Accounting Courses – Register now !